apache/lucene/CONTRIBUTING.md

 To enable automatic validation of Jira patches, switch the issue's status to "Patch Available" by clicking on the "Enable Patch Review" button near the top of the page.
 This will enqueue an ASF Jenkins job PreCommit-LUCENE-Build to run various quality checks on the patch and post a validation report as a comment (by "Lucene/Solr QA") on the issue.
 Expect a delay of 12 hours or so before the patch validation job actually runs.
 Note that in order for a patch file to trigger validation, its name must conform to the naming rules outlined here: https://yetus.apache.org/documentation/in-progress/precommit-patchnames/

+### Add a CHANGES entry

+You may want to add a CHANGES entry to [CHANGES.txt](./lucene/CHANGES.txt).
+A CHANGES entry should start with the Jira issue key `LUCENE-XXXXX` or pull request number `GITHUB#XXX` that is followed by the description of the change and contributors' name.
+Please see the existing entries for reference.

 ## Stay involved

 Contributors should join the [Lucene mailing lists](https://lucene.apache.org/core/discussion.html).
 In particular, the commit list (to see changes as they are made), the dev list (to join discussions of changes) and the user list (to help others).